-- (1) As used in this section of the rules, carbon offsets are used to comply with air quality objectives or regulations, and compensate for emissions of carbon dioxide from other sources.
-Such offsets can include sequestering atmospheric carbon in wood fiber. - (2) In consideration of the benefits received under the contract, the landowner acknowledges that the Board of Forestry retains ownership of and is the exclusive agent for marketing carbon offsets that result from trust fund payments, provided such marketing does not interfere with or affect the harvest and sale of forest products by the landowner.
+(1) As used in this section of the rules, carbon offsets are used to comply with air quality objectives or regulations, and compensate for emissions of carbon dioxide from other sources.
+Such offsets can include sequestering atmospheric carbon in wood fiber.

+(2) In consideration of the benefits received under the contract, the landowner acknowledges that the Board of Forestry retains ownership of and is the exclusive agent for marketing carbon offsets that result from trust fund payments, provided such marketing does not interfere with or affect the harvest and sale of forest products by the landowner.

 Stat.
-Auth.: ORS 526.700 to 730, 526.745 & SB 81 & 193 Hist.: FB 4-1994, f. & cert. ef.
+Auth.: ORS 526.700 - ORS 526.730, ORS 526.745 & SB 81 & 193 Stats.
+Implemented: ORS 526.700 - ORS 526.775 Hist.: FB 4-1994, f. & cert. ef.
 8-3-94